bryanmiller7sixty/.CppProjects/README.md

-Previous C++ projects developed during schooling at MiraCosta College.
+C++ projects done at MCC and CSUSM.